SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 You can view properties of a ContainerType and associated billing properties by using one of the two PowerShell cmdlets:

-1. To see all Container Types and billing properties except associated region:
+1. To see all container types and billing properties except associated region:

     ```powershell
     Get-SPOContainerType